 Directions: From west of Old Fort, take I-40 east down the Old Fort grade and get off at Exit 73.
 (The waterfalls are way down there to your right when you are coming down the grade.)
 This is the 2nd exit for Old Fort.
 Before the exit ramp ends, take the right hand turn onto Catawba Falls Rd.
 If you are coming from east of Old Fort, get on I-40 west and get off at the same Old Fort exit.
 Turn left and go under the interstate.
 Take the 1st right that looks like you are heading up the off ramp for I-40 east traffic.
 This is actually 2 way traffic for a very short distance up to Catawba Falls Rd where you have to turn left.
 You may see signs for Catawba Falls Campground which is on Catawba Falls Rd.
 Drive 3 miles to the end of Catawba Falls Rd and the parking area is across the bridge.
 I've seen lots of families here - young and old alike - so take advantage and come visit this beautiful and unique area.

 Catawba Falls is only a few more short minutes up the trail.
-You'll see some big rocks and the trail isn't really clear here, but stay to the right around the rocks and come out above them at a nice viewing area at the base of the falls.
+It gets quite rocky in this area, but it's obvious where you need to go to come out at a nice viewing area at the base of the falls.
 With leaves on the trees you can't see the entire waterfall from the base because it makes a curve to the right towards the top.
 In the winter months you'll get a more complete view.
 Compare the picture below with the one at the top of the page.
 It's a good spot for isolation shots of the falls if you have a longer lens.
 It isn't safe to climb this or any other waterfall, so please don't!

-Once at the base of Catawba Falls, you may notice a trail heading up the right side.
+Once at the base of Catawba Falls, you may notice a trail continuing up the right side of the river.
 It's very steep and heads up to a closer view of parts of the waterfall.
 It's fairly safe up here if you use common sense.
-Beyond this the trail gets very steep, gnarly and difficult.
+Beyond this the trail to Upper Catawba Falls gets very steep, gnarly and difficult.
 There are roots and rocks to hold on to, but if you slip you will be severely injured or killed.
-Beyond this it gets steeper.
-There's a rope part way up to assist in the really steep part, but on my last trip it was beginning to fray.
-Use it only for an assist and don't put your full weight on it if you must continue on.
+There's often a rope to assist in the really steep part, but use it only for an assist and don't put your full weight on it.
+It could snap at any time.
 Coming down is trickier than going up, so keep that in mind.
 Once you get to the very top of Catawba Falls, the trail levels out and it's less than 1/4 mile to Upper Catawba.
 You may have to get your feet wet to get in position for a decent shot of the falls.
 It looks like a safe trail up to this area is in the planning stage, but I would expect it to be completed any time soon.
 Stay safe out there!

 places to go/links/videos/index/wildflowers/email